-The Workplace Justice Project, through the participation of Student Practitioners who assist in the Wage Claim Clinic, works toward the goal of educating workers about their rights and the legal process, litigating their claims in order to hold employers accountable and advocating for changes and modifications in the law, where appropriate, so that workers’ working conditions are respected and wages are valued, protected and recovered in the least expensive, most efficient way possible.
-In this context, Student Practitioners have the opportunity to represent clients from initial interview and counsel to final resolution by negotiation, trial or appeal, in varied causes of action in employment law, including but not limited to state remedies for non-payment of wages, state construction labor liens, state obligations law, Federal Fair Labor Standards Act, Title VII, Age Discrimination in Employment Act, American with Disabilities Act, 42 USC §1981, Immigration Reform and Control Act of 1986-Anti-Discrimination Provisions, concerted activity under the National Labor Relations Act, workers as creditors in Bankruptcy Court and state and federal procedural law.
-Moreover, the Thursday night clinic affords students the opportunity to develop and improve their interview and writing skills, as well as their ability to make appropriate legal assessments of particular causes of action.
+Student Practitioners are critical to the work of the WJP: They endeavor to educate workers about their rights and the legal process, litigate their claims in order to hold employers accountable and advocate for changes and modifications in the law, where appropriate, so that workers’ workplace conditions are respected and wages are valued, protected and recovered in the least expensive, most efficient way possible.
+In this context, Student Practitioners have the opportunity to represent clients from initial interview and counsel to final resolution by negotiation, trial or appeal, in varied causes of action in or related to labor and employment law; these include, but are not limited to state remedies for non-payment of wages, state construction labor liens, state obligations law, Federal Fair Labor Standards Act, Title VII, Age Discrimination in Employment Act, American with Disabilities Act, 42 USC §1981, Immigration Reform and Control Act of 1986-Anti-Discrimination Provisions, Section 7-concerted activity under the National Labor Relations Act, workers as creditors in Bankruptcy Court and state and federal procedural law.
+Moreover, the Workplace Justice’s WCC process affords Student Practitioners the opportunity to exclusively develop and improve their interviewing, analytical and writing skills.